Exploring Relations among Fairness Notions in Discrete Fair Division: Details on Fairness Notions

 \subsection{PROP1}

-We use the definition of PROP1 from \cite{feige2025low}.
+We use the definition of PROP1 from \citet{feige2025low}.
 This definition (c.f.~\cref{defn:prop1}) uses strict inequalities, i.e., $v_i(A_i \cup \{g\}) > w_iv_i([m])$ instead of $v_i(A_i \cup \{g\}) \ge w_iv_i([m])$, and $v_i(A_i \setminus \{c\}) > w_iv_i([m])$ instead of $v_i(A_i \setminus \{c\}) \ge w_iv_i([m])$.
 This is different from the convention followed by most fair division papers.

 We define it this way to make it a slightly stronger notion.
-In particular, when the items are identical, the stricter notion aligns with the the intuitive idea that each agent must get at least $\floor{m/n}$ goods or at most $\ceil{m/n}$ chores.
-However, outside of the identical items case, this nuance doesn't affect our results much.
+In particular, when the items are identical, the stricter notion aligns with the intuitive idea that each agent must get at least $\floor{m/n}$ goods or at most $\ceil{m/n}$ chores.
+However, outside of the identical items case, this nuance does not affect our results much.
 Almost all implications, counterexamples, and (in)feasibility results hold for both the stronger and weaker definitions, and we explicitly mention when they don't.
+We alter PROPx, PROPm, and PROPavg to also use strict inequalities.